 - they allow an overall view of the learning in which the student has a demonstrable stake.

-- Because portfolios are a personalised form of assessment, they carry very little risk of plagiarism.
+- Because portfolios are a personalised form of assessment, they carry little risk of plagiarism, although they do require a clear policy on the use of artificial intelligence.

 - It can be difficult to get the balance right between clarifying the requirements for portfolios and allowing students enough scope for creativity.